uboslinux/ubos-docs/sphinx/developers/understanding/deploy.rst

      apps and accessories, for those roles that are being used on the device.
    * the database engine(s) required for the app, if not already installed.

 #.
-If the site has previously been deployed, the site will be suspended, and
+If the site has previously been deployed, the existing site will first be suspended, and
    the data of all the apps and accessories at the site will temporarily be backed up.

 #.
-The frontpage will be replaced with a placeholder saying "upgrade in progress".
+The site's frontpage will be replaced with a placeholder saying "upgrade in progress".

 #.
 If the site has previously been deployed, all apps and accessories at the
    deployed site will be undeployed.

+#.
+If the site specifies to use a Letsencrypt certificate, and no valid certificate
+   is available on the device, ``certbot`` will automatically contact the Letsencrypt web service and attempt to obtain a valid certificate for the site.
+This involves the temporary publication of a document in the site's ``.well-known`` subdirectory.

+   If a valid certificate was found or obtained, the site will then be set up with it.
+If no valid certificate could be obtained (e.g. because Letsencrypt could not contact the device due to DNS problems or a lack of public IP address, per Letsencrypt requirements), the site will still be set up, but without SSL/TLS.

 #.
 All the apps and the accessories in the new Site JSON will be deployed.
    For each of them, the :doc:`manifest JSONs <../ubos-manifest>`